-This post is the second excerpt from my new book, Sick and Tired.
-The book is designed to help you recognize the physical, mental, and emotional symptoms that accompany fatigue – and will give you strategies to cope, before it gets worse.
-Read last week’s post here…
+This post is an excerpt from my book, Too Tired.
+The book is designed to help you recognize the physical, mental, and emotional symptoms that accompany fatigue–and will give you strategies to cope, before it gets worse.

 Our reactions tend to fall into a groove.
 When we’re tempted to think wrong thoughts, we need to make new “grooves,” which takes time and practice.

 If you carry a heavy suitcase with your right arm, after a while your muscles will start to hurt on that side of your body.
 You know you need to set the suitcase down, but sometimes it’s difficult to even bend over.
 It just hurts too much to do anything different, so you continue to struggle along with the heavy suitcase on your right arm.

 But if you divert the energy to your left arm, switching the weight to another group of muscles, your right arm starts to feel better.

 Just the same way, when we realize we’re in a bad mental or emotional groove, we need to divert thoughts to a new groove by replacing old thoughts with new ones.

 The Bible mentions five specific ways to divert thoughts from old grooves to new ones:

 “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:6-7).